-1 The term 'scheduled medicine' is a substance included in a schedule to the current Poisons Standard within the meaning of the Therapeutic Goods Act 1989 (Cth). medicines registration standard lists the Schedule 4 medicines that optometrists with this endorsement are qualified to obtain, possess, administer, prescribe or supply for topical use.
-(Refer to table C1 of Appendix C of these guidelines.)
+The Board's Endorsement for scheduled medicines registration standard describes the classes of medicines that optometrists with this endorsement are qualified to administer, obtain, possess, prescribe or supply or use for topical use.
+(Refer to Appendix B of these guidelines.)